View source code

 Throws

-If the sequence ending at startIdx does not represent a well formed codepoint, then a UTFException may be thrown.
+If the sequence ending at startIdx does not represent a well-formed code point, then a UTFException may be thrown.

 Example